stephenmoloney/scrivener_list/README.md

 First, setup the scrivener as normal.
 See [scrivener docs](https://hexdocs.pm/scrivener/Scrivener.html)

-If using a Repo,, you'll want to add `use Scrivener, page_size: page_size` in your application's Repo.
+If using a Repo, you'll want to add `use Scrivener, page_size: page_size` in your application's Repo.
 This will add a `paginate/2` function to the Repo module.
-If no database requests are being made using Ecto then setting up a Repo module is an optional step with Scrivener since Scrivener can also paginate a list provided it is passed a list and a custom `%Scrivener.Config{}` struct, or keyword options or a map of options as described in greater detail later.
+If no database requests are being made using Ecto then setting up a Repo module is an optional step with Scrivener since Scrivener can also paginate a list provided it is passed a list and a custom `%Scrivener.Config{}` struct, or keyword options or a map of options by way of the `Scrivener.paginate/2` function. **Pending**

 With Scrivener, there are two ways to make use of the `paginate` function:

-## 1. Usage with a `use Scrivener, ...` statement inside the Repo module
+## 1. Usage with a Repo module

 #### Example